Hey! Your time looks delicious.

 - Nothing bragworthy here, but I can converse in English, Hindi, French, Chinese and Japanese.
 Actually I could communicate with pretty much anyone regardless of what language they use.

-It seems you switched back from business to engineering?
+It seems you switched from business to engineering and product management?
 Why?

-Technology revolutions like the one happening right now come once in decades, so I decided that I want to dedicate some time to AI and autonomous robots.
+Technology revolutions like the one happening right now come once in decades.
 At the same time, the planet faces an urgent problem of climate change and pollution – so I also want to work on these challenges, especially in our supply of food, energy and materials.

-All these initiatives required me to be a hands-on engineer once again.
+So I decided to go back to my technical roots.
+All these initiatives required me to be hands-on once again.
 I’ve always been very technology-oriented and had business acumen, but for a long time only 10% of my work was about technology.
 Now it is 90% and I’m loving it.

 It’s also worth saying that once you develop your skills in marketing and operations to a high degree, they become a natural part of your way of thinking in everyday life.
 After that, whether you’re an engineer or a teacher or a doctor, you’ll always think about a problem from multiple perspectives.